A variant of the discrete Burgers equation derived from the correlated random walk and its ultradiscretization: The correlated Burgers cellular automata

 which means that the maximum inflow of transition at the next time (from $n+1 \to n+2$) can be determined by subtracting the amount of inflow to site $j$ at the current time ($n\to n+1$) from the initially determined inflow limit $\tilde{V}_j^{0}$ at site $j$.
 That is, whereas the maximum inflow $\tilde{V}_j^{n}$ at discrete time $n$ decreases depending on the previous inflow $\tilde{X}_j^{n}$, the upper bound of $\tilde{V}_j^{n}$ is determined by $\tilde{V}_j^{0}$.
+Therefore the inflow toward site $j$ at time $n$ is described by

+The dependence on the direction at the previous time step of the correlated random walk appears as the dependence on the inflow at the previous time step $V_j^0 - X_j^{n-1}<\infty$ of this cellular automaton.